 The whole point here is: It is about assigning higher values to actions that indicate the movement of leads down the marketing-sales funnel.Lead Scoring is not about assigning any random value or generalizing the value across all leads.
 Click To Tweet

 Is Sales-Marketing Alignment Essential for Lead Scoring best practices to Work?

 Yes.
-It is very important that your someone, either sales and marketing teams collaborate and communicate.
+It is very important that your someone, either sales or marketing teams collaborate and communicate.
 Previously I had written on the importance of marketing-sales alignment before implementing a marketing automation tool.
 But honestly, it is not just before but ALWAYS.

 Did you know about 43% marketers forget to ask sales team to weigh in on the importance of each lead qualification criteria before assigning lead score?
 And that’s a sad reality.

 Let’s take the last example of two leads visiting different web pages related to your product or services.
 We deduced that the first lead or deal has better chances of getting converted.
-Now the sales representative and marketing teams takes individual higher lead.
-But you notice that the lead does not get converted or is nowhere close to getting converted from the sales process with no conversion rate, no points and score.
+Now the sales representative and marketing teams take the individual higher leads.
+But you notice that the lead does not get converted or is nowhere close to getting converted from the sales process with no conversion rate, no points, and score.

-When you look at the picture from the salesperson’s point of view, you include realize that your marketing and sales team are harboring two different propositions for the same product.
-Whatever your marketing person said or did to make the lead sales-ready is not similar to what your salesperson would ended up offering.
-As a result, you now have both the teams blaming each other for the loss of lead and roi.
+When you look at the picture from the salesperson’s point of view, you include realizing that your marketing and sales team are harboring two different propositions for the same product.
+Whatever your marketing person said or did to make the lead sales-ready is not similar to what your salesperson would end up offering.
+As a result, you now have both the teams blaming each other for the loss of lead and ROI.

 You know this wouldn’t have happened if both the teams had their objectives, views, and goals aligned.
 Prioritize, While the sales team makes and knows the exact requirements and categories of the ideal customer, the marketing team has all the resources to generate, nurture and make those ideal prospects sales-ready ending in ROI.